Research Activities

 Student4Student Summerschool

-This grant covered the full registration fee (€450) for my participation in the Student4Student Summer School in Innsbruck.
+This grant covered the full registration fee (€450) for my participation in the Mountain Research Initiative’s Student4Student Summer School in Innsbruck.

 European Geosciences Union 2025 (EGU25) General Assembly